learndevops-083/pushdockerimage/README.md

 3. Run `sudo chmod 666 /var/run/docker.sock` on the EC2 after Docker is installed.

-4. Install Git on the EC2 by running `sudo yum install git`
+4. Install Git on the server by running `sudo yum install git`

 ### Jenkins plugins